19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Service of notices, etc.

-62\.—(1) Every notice, order or document required by or authorised by this Act to be served on any person may be served —
+62\.—(1) Every notice, order or document required or authorised by this Act to be served on any person may be served —

 (a) by delivering it to that person or by delivering it at the last known place of residence of that person to some adult member of his family or his employee;